malekbenz/malekbenz/_posts/2016-08-15-First-aspnet-core-MVC-application.md

 ## Update  Program.cs:

-Update the code in Program.cs to setup and start the Web host:
+Update the code in Program.cs to setup and start the `Web host`:

 ```csharp
 using System;